 Plan Your Layout

-I always start with a piece of paper and a pencil.
-I create a map and sketch my ideas for the actual layout of the product.
-This is much easier to visualize once I’m staring at the screen (or my product template) so I can see how everything will fit and flow.
+We always start with a piece of paper and a pencil.
+We create a map and sketch our ideas for the actual layout of the product.
+This is much easier to visualize once we’re staring at the screen (or our product template) so we can see how everything will fit and flow.

 Here are some tips for sketching your layout: